 The former is how they sound phonetically in Sanskrit, Prakrit, Brahmi, Pali and Hindi languages - the languages that have been used historically in India, in the preaching, writing and discussions of the Vedic content.

 Similarly, Shankar has been used more when talking of Shankaracharya instead of the more common Shankara or Samkara, as the former is closer to its phonetic use in India.
 Shiv is also called Shankar.
-I have used the popular Siva, Shiva or Lord Shiva, but tried limiting their use for Search Engine Optimization (SEO) only.
+I have also used the popular Siva, Shiva or Lord Shiva, but tried limiting their use for Search Engine Optimization (SEO) only.

 For similar reasons, Advait has been used more instead of Advaita, Dvait more instead of Dvaita, Sacchidanand more instead of Sacchidananda, Shlok more instead of Shloka, or Sloka etc.